aantipov/moiva-blog/content/post/2021-04-28-migration-from-vue-cli-to-vite.md

 I thought it was a perfect time to try out [Vite](https://vitejs.dev/) and see if it can simplify the setup and fix the issue with dependencies conflicts.

 I looked for an official guide how to do it and, surprisingly, I didn't find one.
-There is a [guide](https://vitejs.dev/guide/) how to bootstrap a new project with Vite, but no guidance for exising projects.
+There is a [guide](https://vitejs.dev/guide/) how to bootstrap a new project with Vite, but no guidance for existing projects.

 Hence I did the migration my own way and I thought it is worth sharing my approach and help others interested in migrating their apps to Vite.